This lamp, continuously lit in our lobby,

 looking for the light — and to carry

 that light with us into our community.

-This Season, Live Arts will host three discussions on Diversity and Community in American Theater.
+This Season, Live Arts held three discussions on Diversity and Community in American Theater.

-A roundtable discussion on inclusivity in local theaters will be held on Sunday, October 15th at 7 pm in the Founder’s Theater.
-We are inviting community leaders and other notables in the Charlottesville theater community to engage in an hour-long discussion that is specific to the Charlottesville area in a collaborative and open setting.
-The goals for the first meeting are to assess our current state of inclusivity in theaters, to share our challenges, to identify programs that have been successful, and to brainstorm about ways that we can do better to engage our full community!
+A roundtable discussion on inclusivity in local theaters was held on Sunday, October 15th at 7 pm in the Founder’s Theater.
+We invited community leaders and other notables in the Charlottesville theater community to engage in a 90-minute-long discussion that is specific to the Charlottesville area in a collaborative and open setting.
+The goals for the first meeting were to assess our current state of inclusivity in theaters, to share our challenges, to identify programs that have been successful, and to brainstorm about ways that we can do better to engage our full community!

-A Youth Filled Panel Discussion with the young actors, designers, and playwrights from Monticello High School will be held on Sunday, January 7, 2018, following their original performance of A KING’S STORY.
+A Youth Filled Panel Discussion with the young actors, designers, and playwrights from Monticello High School was held on Sunday, January 7, 2018, following the original performance of A KING’S STORY.

-This dialogue will continue with a discussion in January 22, 2018.
+This dialogue continued.
 A planning session – where we are; where we want to go.
 Our goal is to provide a forum for more formal discussion of the issues at hand and we will take a look — not just at Charlottesville — but at trends and movements in professional, academic, and community theaters across America.